Jungle-M16/python-media-crawler/README.md

 This script crawls a website starting from a given URL and downloads media files (audio, video, images, GIFs) into categorized folders.

+## Disclaimer

+This script is intended for use in compliance with all applicable laws and regulations.
+Users are responsible for ensuring that their use of this script does not violate any laws or ethical guidelines.
+It is important to obtain proper authorization before crawling and downloading content from any website.
+The creators of this script are not responsible for any misuse.

 ## Requirements

 - Python 3.x